paularodriguez3/QRSeekers/README.md

 - **Easy to use**: Simply choose a game, follow the clues, and scan QR codes.
 - **Perfect for everyone**: Ideal for tourists, families, and urban adventurers.

+## **Technical documentation**
+- The Firebase architecture diagram and the APK file can be found in the report folder.